+The NEXUS Letter can be the most critical part of your claim.
 While the word Nexus sounds like it came straight from a sci-fi movie, it simply means that the link between your disability and how an in-service event caused it has been identified.
-This can be the most critical part of your claim.
 Because providing a Nexus is essential in order to have your claim for disability compensation accepted, here are 3 steps to getting your nexus letter together.

 1. What is a NEXUS letter?

 The VA requires that veterans provide a link between their current, diagnosed disability and how they acquired it during their time in military service.
 It can be linked to an event, an injury, or an illness the veteran experienced before discharge.
 This link is officially termed as the Nexus.

 In order to prove the Nexus, you must get a licensed medical professional to put together a document explaining the service-connection of your disability.
 This is what the Nexus letter is.
 A written document linking your current injury to an event that you were apart of.
 After speaking with a medical professional, they can write a letter on your behalf explaining the connection between service and your disability claim.

 Often what happens for many Veterans is they are fearful of going to the doctor because they believe that there are possible consequences they feel could result from going to see a doctor.

 For example, if you are a gun owner you might be worried that if you are experiencing PTSD and you go to see someone for it, they could determine that you are unsafe and take away your weapons.
 While this isn’t true, it is a very common misconception for Veterans.

 What is true is that it is essential to go to a medical professional in order to get the benefits you deserve.
 The opinion of the doctor is often a very valuable part of a disability claim.
 When you do decide to get diagnosed and start the journey of making a claim to the VA you must make sure to fully communicate all the details of your condition you’re experiencing as well as when it began, for how long it has been going on, etc…